 Accredited university planning programs educate and prepare students for a globally connected world and advance the practice of planning through a greater understanding of complex systems, practices and policies that may lead to inequities.
 PAB will continue to expect accredited programs to demonstrate a commitment to DEI, however, those strategies and efforts may vary by institution.
 While the current political climate, in some places, may present challenging circumstances, PAB encourages programs to engage in new or innovative strategies to address the ideas and intentions embedded in DEI concepts within their programs and the curriculum.

 In this light, PAB revised the following to clarify and align with its expectations: Criterion 1A.
-Strategic Plan: Standard 2.
+Strategic Plan; Standard 2.
 Students; Criterion 2B.
 Student Diversity; Standard 3.
 Faculty; Criterion 3B.
 Faculty Diversity; Criterion 3G.
 Professional Development; Standard 4.
 Curriculum and Instruction; Criterion 4A.
 Guiding Values; Criterion 4B1a.
 General Planning Knowledge in Global Context / Planning History and Theory; Criterion 5E.
 Promotion and Tenure.

 Other Revisions include:

-• In Preconditions to Accreditation, the residency guideline was reinstated with minor modifications.
+- In Preconditions to Accreditation, the residency guideline was reinstated with minor modifications.

-• Change “department” to “unit” to better reflect the various governance structures.
+- Change “department” to “unit” to better reflect the various governance structures.

-• Simplification of language in criteria 2C, 2D, 3A, and 4B1c.
+- Simplification of language in criteria 2C, 2D, 3A, and 4B1c.

-• Criterion 4D.
+- Criterion 4D.
 Student Learning Outcomes Assessment was expanded to include additional detail for this criterion, specifically to clarify the definition of direct measures of student learning outcomes and how assessment results should be used to improve programs.

 [1] Students for Fair Admissions, Inc. v.
 President and Fellows of Harvard College, no.-20-1199, and Students for Fair Admissions Inc. v.
 University of North Carolina et. al, No. 21-707

-First Comment Period
+Second Comment Period

 Transparency Matters: Addressing Upcoming Changes to the 2022 Accreditation Standards